Mission command: History

 Continued focus on tactical initiative at the lowest levels developed within the German army through the First World War and formally became Auftragstaktik during the Second World War.
 Despite the exceptional performance of the Wehrmacht at the tactical level, mission command was not adopted by NATO commanders until the 1970s.

 The break up of the Former Yugoslavia in the 1990s drew in contingents from several modern militaries to United Nations or two stabilization forces (IFOR and SFOR).
 One was NORDBAT 2, consisting of a reinforced Swedish-Danish-Norwegian mechanized battalion in United Nations Protection Force (UNPROFOR).
 The infantry were Swedish volunteers, tanks from a Danish Leopard company, and a Norwegian helicopter detachment, under Swedish command.
 Coming from a nation that had not experienced war for almost 200 years, the Swedish leaders faced an unresponsive UN bureaucracy, an unclear mandate, and conflicting UN-imposed rules of engagement.
 Not unexpectedly, the Swedes turned to their culture of mission command which had grown and developed over decades preparing for expected invasions.
 Mission command turned out to be a force multiplier and an effective strategic asset.
-When facing ethical and practical challenges to its clear orders to protect the civilian population, commanders realized they had no choice but to disregard orders that conflicted with the purpose of the mission.
-Mission command gave permission to every level of command to interpret orders that could be disobeyed and rules could be broken as long as the mission was successful.
+When facing ethical and practical challenges to performing its clear orders to protect the civilian population, NORDBAT 2 commanders realized they had no choice but to disregard orders that conflicted with the purpose of the mission.
+Mission command gave permission to every level of command to disobey orders to further the execution of the mission.

 In a sudden or unexpected tactical situation, personnel on alert may have to react on their best initiative.
-In 2023 when HAMAS breached the border between Israel and the Gaza Strip, a CH-53 helicopter squadron commander called his friend a paratroop battalion commander to volunteer support to move alert-ready troops.
+In 2023 when Hamas breached the border between Israel and the Gaza Strip, a CH-53 helicopter squadron commander called his friend, a paratroop battalion commander, to proactively volunteer support to move alert-ready troops.
 IDF Command did not have a clear tactical picture.
 The squadron commander reported on Israeli television he was ordered to (in translation from Hebrew), "Carry out the mission to the best of your understanding."